Why Is Chemical Safety Important

 1. Know emergency phone numbers

-3. Ensure a safe and suitable place of fire extinguisher
+3. Ensure a safe and suitable place for fire extinguisher

 4. Identify and list out all possible emergency situations